Tramon Williams: Houston Texans

-On May 1, 2006, the Houston Texans signed Williams to a three-year, $1.09 million contract that includes a signing bonus of $10,000.
+Williams was not among the 23 cornerbacks selected in the 2006 NFL draft and would go undrafted.
+On May 1, 2006, the Houston Texans signed Williams to a three–year, $1.09 million contract that includes an initial signing bonus of $10,000.

 Throughout training camp, Williams competed for a roster spot as a backup cornerback and special teams player against Kevin Garrett, Von Hutchins, Derrick Johnson, and Earthwind Moreland.
-On September 5, 2006, the Houston Texans released Williams.
+On September 5, 2006, the Houston Texans released Williams as part of their final roster cuts.

-Green Bay Packers
+Green Bay Packers (first stint)

+2006

 On November 29, 2006, the Green Bay Packers signed Williams to their practice squad.
 He spent the remainder of the 2006 season on their practice squad.

 2007

 During training camp, Williams competed for a job as a backup cornerback against Jarrett Bush, Patrick Dendy, Frank Walker, Will Blackmon, and Antonio Malone.
 Head coach Mike McCarthy named Williams the sixth cornerback on the depth chart to begin the regular season, behind Al Harris, Charles Woodson, Jarrett Bush, Frank Walker, and Will Blackmon.
 Special teams coordinator Mike Stock also selected Williams to be the secondary kick returner and the fourth-string punt returner.